-Determining how to save money fast requires a careful assessment of your income and expenses — and a strategy to reach your goal.
-Growing your savings fast is possible, but it takes focus and discipline to make it happen.
+Determining how to save money fast requires careful assessment of your income and expenses — and a strategy to reach your goal.
+Growing your savings is possible, but it takes focus and discipline to make it happen.
 You can develop an effective game plan by following a few simple steps.

 After you've identified a goal, you need to determine how much you need to save and how long you need to reach it.
 For example, if you want to save for new kitchen appliances, you might set a budget of $5,000 with a timeline of one year.
 This would mean you need to save about $417 per month.